lrljoe/laravel-passkeys/README.md

 ### Events

 The package fires the `Spatie\LaravelPasskeys\Events\PasskeyUsedToAuthenticateEvent` when a passkey is used to authenticate.
-It has a property `passkey` that contains the `Passkey` model that was used to authenticate, and `headers` which contains the request headers that were used to authenticate.
+It has a property `passkey` that contains the `Passkey` model that was used to authenticate, and `request` which contains the AuthenticateUsingPasskeysRequest.

 ## Testing